UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 **Question 2**
-Which code will help us create multiple plots, that maps every numeric column to a specified axis?
+Which code will help us create multiple plots, that map every numeric column to a specified axis?

 <choice id="2" >